victorskl/spring-boot-tute/04-secured-rest-api/README.md

 ### domain object security (ACLs)

+___DOS-ACL___

 - Access Control List (ACL) is a list of permissions attached to an object.
 An ACL specifies which identities are granted which operations on a given object.

 - Spring Security Access Control List is a Spring component which supports Domain Object Security.
 Simply put, Spring ACL helps in defining permissions for specific user/role on a single domain object – instead of across the board, at the typical per-operation level.

+- DOS-ACL works in tandem with EBAC's RBAC and/or PBAC
+  - especially, by using DOS-ACL system integer bit masking with PBAC, the permissions can be applied at finer granular level on the concerning domain object: e.g. read (bit 0), write (bit 1), create (bit 2), delete (bit 3) and administer (bit 4) on your domain object (e.g. Contact object in contact-management-system) - _aka permission attributes_

 - https://docs.spring.io/spring-security/site/docs/4.2.5.RELEASE/reference/html/domain-acls.html